TurkuNLP/Turku-neural-parser-pipeline/docs/index.md

 ## Install pytorch

-You also need to install PyTorch by selecting the appropriate options from https://pytorch.org/.
-For a typical GPU install you would select something like "Linux - pip - 3.5 - CUDA 9.1" matching the version of your python and CUDA.
+In case pytorch would not install correctly through pip, you may need to install PyTorch by selecting the appropriate options from https://pytorch.org/.
+For a typical
+GPU install you would select something like "Linux - pip - 3.5 - CUDA 9.1" matching the version of your python and CUDA.
 If you run on CPU and have no CUDA, then select None.